Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course explores the social, political, and cultural dimensions of information technology and what has come to be known as the “information society”.
-Students will examine technology in relationship to a variety of social issues such as the changing nature of: work, individual identity formation, social roles, democracy, privacy, and community.
+Explores the social, political, and cultural dimensions of information technology and what has come to be known as the “information society”.
+Students will examine technology in relation to a variety of social issues including the changing nature of work, individual identity formation, social roles, democracy, privacy, and community.

 Note: This course is offered as MACS 460 and SOC 460.
 Students may take only one of these for credit.